tomwilswood/aitt-w6-ar/README.md

 First up let’s create the camera.
 To do this, delete the ```MainCamera``` object that’s been created as part of the template scene and replace it with an ```ARCamera```.
 You can find the ARCamera within the new ```Vuforia Engine``` sub-menu of the ```Game Object``` menu.
 Once you’ve added your camera, press play and see what happens.
 You should just see an image from your webcam.

+Next let’s make the experience more exciting by adding our first trackable marker.
+To create an image marker, choose ```Image``` from the Vuforia menu and choose ```import``` when prompted to create an image database.